-Whilst sometimes dandruff can be the result of a temporary dryness of the skin, it can also be the result of mites.
-If, during your health checks, you notice that there are lots of white flakes in your rabbit’s coat, then it could be that your rabbit is infected with mites, parasites that live in your rabbit’s fur.
+Whilst sometimes dandruff can be the result of a temporary dryness of the skin, it may also be the result of a mite infestation.
+If, during your health checks, you notice that there are a lot of white flakes in your rabbit’s fur, then it could well be a sign that they have mites.

-Whilst some owners report that their rabbits get dry skin when they are moulting, regularly the cause of ‘dandruff’ is mites.
-Have a look at our Rabbit Parasites page for more information on what mites are, and how to identify them.
-It might be a good idea to take your rabbit to see a veterinary nurse if you’ve never diagnosed this problem in your pets before.
-They will be able to give you a diagnosis, help you see a vet, or offer a treatment.
+Some owners report that their rabbits get dry skin whilst moulting, but the most common cause of dandruff is still mites.
+Take a look at the Rabbit Parasites page for more information on what mites are and how you can identify them.
+It may be a good idea to take your rabbits to the vets to help get rid of them, especially if you’ve never done it yourself before.

 We don’t have veterinarians close to us that treat rabbits so I called a veterinarian that does and she said it sounds like our rabbit just has dry skin they are small patch of dry skin and the other rabbits don’t have this just the one and he loves being near the heater.
 Could you please let me know what I can topically put on his little scales spots?
 He doesn’t have a lot but it’s still uncomfortable for him.
 Any suggestions would be greatly appreciated!